atul-wankhade/Spec-Center/README.md

 **API:** **localhost:8080/company/{company_id}/user/{email}/role**<br/>
 **Method:** PUT<br/>
 **Description:**
 <br/>1.
-Only superadmin have access to this api, and it's checked by "Cashbin".<br/>
+Only superadmin have access to this api, and it's checked by **Casbin**.<br/>
 <br/>2.
-After changing role of user, if user have special role on particular article is reset by deleting related documents to that user in article role collection, now user have default role as company role on every article in company.<br/>
+After changing role of user, if user have special access on particular article is reset by deleting related documents to that user in **article_role** collection, now user have default role as company role on every article in company.<br/>
 **Payload**:
 ```
    {